Foot Fat Pad Atrophy & Augmentation [Causes & Best Home Treatment]

 Graft Jacket Fat Pad Augmentation:

-- Graft Jacket is a human dermal collagen template that is readily incorporated into the body.
+- A graft Jacket is a human dermal collagen template that is readily incorporated into the body.

-- The matrix a process that renders that material essentially acellular.
+- The matrix is a process that renders that material essentially acellular.

-- It is freeze dried with a process that prevents the formation of ice crystals to preserve the intact matrix including vascular channels.
+- It is freeze-dried with a process that prevents the formation of ice crystals from preserving the intact matrix, including vascular channels.

-- Graft Jacket Matrix contains collagen, elastin, hyualuronan, fibronectin and proteoglycans.
+- Graft Jacket Matrix contains collagen, elastin, hyaluronan, fibronectin, and proteoglycans.

 - For click here more on this type of treatment